snowplow-archive/snowplow.github.com/_posts/2016-05-17-snowplow-python-analytics-sdk-0.1.0-released.md

 category: Releases
 ---

-Following in the footsteps of the Snowplow Scala Analytics SDK, we are happy to announce the release of the Snowplow Python Analytics SDK!
-This library makes your Snowplow enriched events easier to work with in Python-compatible data processing frameworks like [Apache Spark] [spark] and [AWS Lambda] [lambda].
+Following in the footsteps of the [Snowplow Scala Analytics SDK] [scala-sdk-post], we are happy to announce the release of the [Snowplow Python Analytics SDK] [sdk-repo]!
+This library makes your Snowplow enriched events easier to work with in Python-compatible data processing frameworks such as [Apache Spark] [spark] and [AWS Lambda] [lambda].

+Some good use cases for the SDK include:

+1. Performing [event data modeling] [event-data-modeling] in [PySpark] [pyspark] as part our Hadoop batch pipeline
+2. Developing machine learning models on your event data using PySpark (e.g. using [Databricks][databricks] or [Zeppelin on EMR][zeppelin-on-emr])
+3. Performing analytics-on-write in AWS Lambda as part of our Kinesis real-time pipeline:

+![sdk-usage-img] [sdk-usage-img]

+Read on below the jump for:

 1. [Overview](/blog/2016/05/17/snowplow-python-analytics-sdk-0.1.0-released#overview)
 2. [Installation](/blog/2016/05/17/snowplow-python-analytics-sdk-0.1.0-released#installation)